This grilled vegetable salad is crisp, colorful, and loaded with summer flavor.

 Notes

-- To keep grilled vegetables crisp, preheat the BBQ to medium-high.
-Vegetables will cook quickly so be sure to keep an eye on them and remove them after 3-5 minutes.
+- Preheat the BBQ to medium-high before cooking, to keep grilled vegetables crisp.
+They will cook quickly, so be sure to keep an eye on them and remove them after 3-5 minutes.

-- If using a grill basket vegetables can be chopped before cooking.
-Stir them around while grilling and remove when charred and tender.
+- If using a grill mat or basket, vegetables can be chopped before cooking.
+Stir them while grilling and remove promptly when charred and tender.

 Nutrition Information